 Visit this place only if you’re not hassled by monkeys who love to snatch your belongings.
 One of the most popular places to see in Ubud, the forest is considered to be a holy sanctuary.
-The forest grounds are home to three Hindu temples as well but the highlight is the free roaming wild monkeys which the humans are allowed to interact with but cautiously.
-Park rangers are usually around to ensure that the monkeys do not get aggressive or attack the human beings.
+The forest grounds are home to three Hindu temples as well but the highlight is the free-roaming wild monkeys which the humans are allowed to interact with but cautiously.
+Park rangers are usually around to ensure that the monkeys do not get aggressive or attack human beings.
 There have been incidents in the past when monkeys have bitten visitors.
 So unless you’re really fond of monkeys, you may want to skip this place.

 Got more than a day?
 Here are some more places to see in Ubud.